• THE GEORGETOWN BASKETBALL HISTORY PROJECT

 During his suspension, Brunner quit the Bulldogs and made the newspapers again.
 Wrote the Los Angeles Times: "A single sentence in your April 26 news wire summed up what's wrong with today's professional and college sports: Fresno State point guard Kenny Brunner, accused of beating a man with a samurai sword, says he will make himself eligible for the NBA draft."

+Brunner went undrafted and enrolled at Santa Monica Junior College.
+A few weeks later, more trouble followed.
 On May 24, Brunner was arrested for the attempted murder of Mike Miller, the basketball coach at nearby L.A.
 City College.
 Miller and three witnesses alleged that Brunner approached the coach in his office and demanded money.
 Brunner placed a handgun in Miller's chest and pulled the trigger, but the gun did not go off.
 He left with $1,500 and was arrested later that day.

 "I find it hard to believe he could do something so stupid," said Fresno State coach Jerry Tarkanian.

-Brunner spent four months in jail awaiting trial; the charges were dropped when Miller and three witnesses to the incident recanted their stories and told authorities they did not know who was the assailant, despite Miller identifying Brunner at gunpoint.
+Brunner spent four months in jail awaiting trial; the charges were dropped when Miller and three witnesses to the incident recanted their stories and told authorities they did not know who was the assailant, despite Miller publicly identifying Brunner at gunpoint.
 In an unrelated case, the assault by samurai charges were also dropped, and Brunner returned to basketball.

 "Brunner drove across country from his home in Compton, California to Athens, GA," wrote ESPN.com.
 "He was ready for the start of the fall semester, arriving last Friday, a day after school had begun.
 But Tuesday was the last day for late enrollment and Brunner's official transcripts hadn't arrived yet...[University of Georgia President Michael] Adams wasn't going to push Brunner into the semester without ensuring he was eligible.
 He already authorized an investigation into Brunner's record when his recruitment was brought to his attention.
 But a source close to the situation told ESPN.com that Adams was swayed to deny Brunner's admission when he read the attention Brunner's recruitment was receiving in the local media."

+Brunner left Georgia and enrolled at Division II Salem University (WV), but nver played; he quit school for good in 2002.
+His next step was the fledgling American Basketball Association, alternating with various stints in Europe, Mexico, and Dubai.
+He later joined a traveling streetball circuit, and became known as "Bad Santa".
 By 2010, Brunner landed in Australia, where he retired from pro basketball and is a high school coach at a town south of Melbourne.
 The father of three, Brunner has settled down but was not afraid to tell a 2017 interviewer that "I am the best streetballer that has ever laced up shoes."

 Season GP GS Min FG FGA % 3FG 3GA % FT FTA % Off Reb Avg PF Ast Blk Stl Pts Avg